 Two public workshops were conducted as part of the 2024 Town of Marcellus comprehensive planning process.
-These meetings are summarized below; for more detail please refer to the Appendix A for full meeting summaries.
+These meetings are summarized below, as well as in the Appendix of this Plan.

 PUBLIC WORKSHOP #1

 On Saturday, June 4th from 10 AM - 2 PM, the first public workshop was held for the Marcellus Comprehensive Plan update.
 The workshop offered an innovative format by setting up a booth at Olde Home Days, the Town's biggest community event.
 Presentation boards describing the project and asking for feedback were displayed, and the project team engaged in informal conversations with festival attendees to learn more about what residents and visitors like about Marcellus, and what they would like to see in the future in the Town